 Most White Suckers are caught accidentally by anglers fishing with worms on the bottom of streams.

-The White Sucker is widely distributed in Iowa.
-It is abundant in small rivers and streams, common in natural and man-made lakes, occasional in the Mississippi River and large tributary rivers, and rare in the Missouri River.
-Highly adaptable to differing habitats and changing environmental influences, it is tolerant of turbid and polluted waters.
+The White Sucker is highly adaptable to differing habitats and changing environmental influences, it is tolerant of turbid and polluted waters.

-Spawning starts with migratory spring runs that may be initiated by runoff from early snow melt.
+Spawning starts with migratory spring runs that may be started by runoff from early snow melt.
 Actual spawning occurs in late spring when water temperatures are 57 to 68 degrees F. Eggs are broadcast at random and are adhesive.
 Eggs incubate in 5 to 7 days.
 Spawning males are gregarious, occupying spawning shoals before the females.
-Several males may spawn a single female; often times two males spawn a single female similar to the behavior of redhorses.
+Several males may spawn a single female; often two males spawn a single female similar to the behavior of redhorses.
 Spawning takes place in swift or flowing water over bottom substrates of rubble or gravel.
-Fecundity of a 19-inch female is around 93,000 eggs.
-Both sexes of White Sucker mature at age II.
-Growth of White Sucker ranges from 7.0 inches at age I to 18.5 inches at age X. This species has diverse feeding habits, taking almost any food that is available.
-They are mainly bottom feeders making aquatic insect larvae, small mollusks, crustaceans, and various terrestrial worms preferred food items.
+A 19-inch female produces around 93,000 eggs.
+Both sexes of White Sucker mature at age 2.
+Growth of White Sucker ranges from 7.0-inches at age 1 to 18.5 inches at age 10.

 White Suckers are a natural prey species for Northern Pike, Muskellunge, Walleye, Sauger, Largemouth Bass and Smallmouth Bass.
 Juvenile suckers are often cultured for food in the propagation and raising of predatory fish.
 They are often sold as bait fish.